Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Computable analysis and complexity

 \subsubsection{Computation on a dyadic grid}

-The definition of the computability of a function $f$ on a Turing machine relies on an oracle which, for inputs $t\in [0,1]$ and $n\in \mathbb{N}$, computes an output $\tilde{t}\in [0,1]\cap \mathbb{Q}$ such that $\vert t-\tilde{t}\vert<2^{-n}$.
+The definition of the computability of a function $f$ by a Turing machine relies on an oracle which, for inputs $t\in [0,1]$ and $n\in \mathbb{N}$, computes an output $\tilde{t}\in [0,1]\cap \mathbb{Q}$ such that $\vert t-\tilde{t}\vert<2^{-n}$.
 This input-output mechanism is done by the oracle in one step.
 Hence by approximating the number $f(t)$, the complexity of approximating the number $t$ is not taken into account, thus focusing purely on the complexity of $f$.
 In this paper, we want to introduce an equivalent definition of computability which does not rely on function-oracle Turing machines.
-In this approach, we restrict the domain of $f$ to the discrete set $D_1\subset [0, 1] \cap \mathbb{R}_c$, where $D_1$ denotes the set of dyadic decimals, i.e., rational numbers in the interval $[0,1]$ of the form
+In this approach, we restrict the domain of $f$ to the discrete set $D_1\subset [0, 1] \cap \mathbb{R}_c$, where $D_1$ denotes again the set of dyadic rationals.
+The definition of polynomial-time computability will be phrased in Definition \ref{def:ptc.dyadic}.